DimKouts84/KPIfy/README.md

 > - Effort points analysis: Performance based on the count and difficulty of each task category.

 > **Employee Analysis Page:**
-An analysis of the performance and tasks completed per employee for the current year
+An analysis of the performance and tasks completed per employee for the current year.
 >

 > **Settings Page: